VDuda/personal-blog-public/content/about/index.md

 showpagemeta = true
 +++

 I thinks holistically about technology, envisioning better processes, building them, operating them, and incorporating the tools and systems that support them.
-A disciple of pragmatism, I engineers scalable solutions that work in the real world.
+A disciple of pragmatism, I create scalable solutions that work in the real world.